Exploratory Hidden Markov Factor Models for Longitudinal Mobile Health Data: Application to Adverse Posttraumatic Neuropsychiatric Sequelae: Appendix D: Synthetic Data Generation

-To resemble the processed AURORA data allowing irregular measurements, in the test of CT-EHMFM, $T_{i}$ is an integer uniformly sampled from the interval $[50,100]$ for each subject.
-Noticing that time intervals are needed for the CT-EHMFM, after sampling $T_{i}$, we randomly selected $T_{i}$ integers from the $\{1,\cdots,100\}$ without replacement.
-Then the ordered sequence of $T_{i}$ integers is the sequence of the occasions ($t$) getting measurements, and the time interval $\delta_{it}$ is calculated accordingly.
-To closely replicate the processed AURORA data with only regular measurements, in the test of DT-EHMFM, $T_{i}$ fixed at $10$ for all subjects.
+To resemble the processed AURORA data with irregular measurements (i.e., CT-EHMFM setting), we uniformly sampled $T_i$ from the interval $[50,100]$ for each subject.
+Then, we randomly selected $T_i$ integers from the $\{1,\cdots,100\}$ without replacement to get the sequences of the occasions ($t$) that collect measurements.
+The resulting time intervals $\{\delta_{it}\}$ are then calculated accordingly.
+To closely replicate the processed AURORA data with only regular measurements (i.e., DT-EHMFM setting), $T_i$ is set to $10$ for all subjects.

-Let the number of states $J$ and the number of factors $K$ both fixed at three.
-We first generated data related to the latent states.
-The initial state of each individual is independently sampled from the multinomial distribution with initial probability $\bb{\pi}$ = $(\frac{1}{3}, \frac{1}{3}, \frac{1}{3})$.
+With the number of states $J$ and the number of factors $K$ both fixed at three, we first generated data related to the latent states.
+The initial state of each individual is independently sampled from a multinomial distribution with probability $\bb{\pi}$ = $(\frac{1}{3}, \frac{1}{3}, \frac{1}{3})$.
 With the initial states, each individual's latent state trajectories are then sampled according to the transition probabilities $\bb{P}_{it}$ or $\bb{P}_{it}(\delta_{it})$ with $\{\bb{B}_{kj}\}$ and ${\bb{x}_{it}^{T}=(x_{it1},x_{it2},x_{it3})}$.
-To replicate the AURORA data, we assume all the three covariates in the transition model are baseline features that are static across time.
-While $x_{it1} = 1$ for an intercept, $x_{it2}$ is a binary variable sampled from $\{0,1\}$ uniformly and independently and $x_{it3}$ follows a uniform distribution between $0$ and $1$.
-Given the dynamic trajectories of states for each individual, suppose individual $i$ is in the state $j$ at time $t$, the vector of observation $\bb{y}_{it}$ is then randomly drawn from a normal distribution with mean $\bb{\mu}_{j}$ and covariance $\bb{\Lambda}_{j}\bb{\Lambda}_{j}^{'}+\bb{\Psi}$, where $\bb{\Psi}$ is assumed to be an identity matrix.
+Mimicking the AURORA data, we assume all three covariates in the transition model are baseline features that are static over time.
+While $x_{it1} = 1$ is an intercept, $x_{it2}$ is a binary variable uniformly and independently sampled from $\{0,1\}$ and $x_{it3}$ follows a uniform distribution between $0$ and $1$.
+Given the dynamic trajectories of states for each individual, suppose that individual $i$ is in the state $j$ at time $t$, the observation vector $\bb{y}_{it}$ is randomly drawn from a normal distribution with a mean of $\bb{\mu}_{j}$ and covariance $\bb{\Lambda}_{j}\bb{\Lambda}_{j}^{'}+\bb{\Psi}$, where $\bb{\Psi} = \bb{I}$.
 The true values of the unknown parameters are summarized in Table \ref{tab:True}.